jasperroloff/erecht24-hugo/README.md

 # eRecht24-Hugo

-This project allows the automated usage of legal documents from e-recht24.de with the hugo static site generator.
+This project allows the automated usage of legal documents from e-recht24.de with the [Hugo](https://gohugo.io) static site generator.

 It uses the [REST API](https://docs.api.e-recht24.de/) for downloading the current versions, converts the html to markdown and makes them hugo-compatible.